Maxwidlundstark/Learn-to-fish/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - Click on Pages in the left hand side
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

 The live link can be found here (https://maxwidlundstark.github.io/Learn-to-fish/)